+Ultrasound tests will give an approximation of how many eggs you might expect, but the actual number of eggs retrieved will depend on the number of follicles that have developed, as well as the number of ovaries and their accessibility.
 On average, 8 to 15 eggs are retrieved.
 Some women may have spotting or discomfort for a few days after the procedure, but injury and infection are rare.

 On the same day as the egg retrieval, a semen sample will be collected.
 Your male partner will be asked to masturbate into a sterile, non-toxic plastic cup provided by the lab.
 For women using a donor, the sperm will be thawed at the time of egg retrieval.

 In the lab, your embryologist will combine sperm and eggs in a small petri dish.
 ICSI or other ART procedures may be conducted.
 The dishes will be placed into incubators that control temperature and gas, designed to mimic the natural conditions inside your body.
-Your embryos will be assessed after 16 to 20 hours to confirm successful fertilization, then every few days to monitor development and growth.
+Your eggs will be assessed after 16 to 20 hours to confirm successful fertilization, then every few days to monitor embryo development and growth.

 3 to 5 days after egg retrieval, your embryologist will select the healthiest looking embryo(s) to transfer into the uterus.
 The number of embryos transferred will depend on your age and embryo quality.